apache/mesos/docs/monitoring.md

 #### System

-The following metrics provide information about the slave system.
+The following metrics provide information about the agent system.

 <table class="table table-striped">
 <thead>